Gaz1994/AkkaGameServer/README.md

 AkkaGameServer is an experimental game server built using **[Akka.NET](https://getakka.net/)**.
 The goal is to explore the capabilities of Akka.NET and create a basic foundation for a game server.

-## Architecture

-The server consists of the following key components:

 ## Network Layer